xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreProxy/README.md

 ## Problem statement

-- Apple Store users are able to clear all items added to their bag.
+- Apple Store users are able to add and remove items from their bag.

-- We currently have an object dedicated to clearing the bag called `BagClearer`.
+- This is done in the `Bag` class.

-- Let's assume that authentication is currently handled in the bag clearing object.
+- We would like to add event logging via and analytics service to the `Bag` class, but we do not want to modify the class itself.

-- We would like to avoid this problem, and opt for a more modular approach that conforms to the single responsibility principle.
+- To avoid the issue of adding logging to the `Bag` class, we can use the Proxy pattern.

-- The proxy pattern allows us to separate the authentication logic from the bag clearing object, and treat it as a separate concern.
+- The proxy pattern allows us to separate the analytics logic from the `Bag` class, conforming to the single responsibility principle.

 ## Definitions